Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 If your ConVar is a number using a slider you can optionally add a third property `decimal` which determines how many decimal places of precision you want to give the user. *(Note: Max and min values for sliders are determined by the max and min values you specified when you defined the ConVar)*

-The Summoner does not have any extra ConVars but for the sake of example I will add three useless ConVars.
+The Summoner does not have any extra ConVars but for the sake of example we will add three useless ConVars.

 ```lua
 if SERVER then